bmcurutan/calculatip/README.md

 - [x] Calculating the remembered bill amount immediately on launch
 - [x] Added split functionality for up to 4 people
 - [x] Remembering the tip percentage and split
-- [x] Reset Settings for tip and split
+- [x] Reset Settings for tip percentage and split

 ## Video Walkthrough